ibm-cloud-docs/watson-assistant/add-custom-extension.md

 # Adding an extension to your assistant
 {: #add-custom-extension}

-After you have built a custom extension, you must add it to the assistant before it can be accessed by actions.
+After you build a custom extension, you must add it to the assistant before it can be accessed by actions.
 {: shortdesc}

-Adding the extension to the assistant configures the extension for use within a particular environment (Draft or Live), and it makes the extension available in the **And next** field in the step editor.
+Adding the extension to the assistant configures the extension for use within a particular environment (Draft or Live), and it makes the extension available so that it can be called from actions.

 For information about how to create a custom extension, see [Build a custom extension](/docs/watson-assistant?topic=watson-assistant-build-custom-extension).